2025 Lavender Rights Project Legislative Tracker

 Social Media/Video Suggestions:

-Any and all social media that you want directed at this discussion in Olympia should have #waleg, #safetyact, #protect2025
+Any and all social media for OLYMPIA should include: #waleg, #safetyact, #protect2025

 Here are our House Democrats social media accounts you can follow, share, and support with your comments.